repris-dev/repris/docs/tutorial.md

 The statistics are reported in the same way.
 You can also see the index summary has updated and shows:

 ```
-0.19 (2/2)
+0.03 (5/5)
 ```

 This summary has two parts:

-- `0.19` - A measure of the uncertainty of the trove collected so far.
-Ideally, we want this number to be as low as possible.
-As more samples are collected we should expect uncertainty to decrease.
+- `0.03` - A measure of the quality of the trove collected so far.
+Ideally, we want this number to be as high as possible.
+As more samples are collected we should expect it to increase.
-- `(2/2)` - (The number of samples in the trove/Total number of runs of this benchmark).
-Eventually the worst samples get rejected once the trove is full.
+- `(5/5)` - (The number of samples in the trove/Total number of runs of this benchmark).
+Eventually any extreme outlier samples (if there are any) get rejected once the trove is full.

 Now lets run the benchmark another 20 times.
 Having to do this manually is a chore so we can use a bash command to help: